archi-Doc/Lp/README.md

 ## Monolith

-LP is an experimental program that create value (actually, evaluate a value).
+LP is an experimental program that creates value (actually, evaluates value).

-L is a value and a constraint.
+L represents both value and constraints.

+No eureka.